This article was updated on 02.02.2026.

 At the latest when the book“Lifespan” (Engl.
-“The End of Aging”) by Prof. Dr. Dr. Dr. H. H. H. was published.
-David A. Sinclair was published in 2019, metformin experienced a real hype in the longevity scene.
+“The End of Aging”) by Prof. David A. Sinclair was published in 2019, metformin experienced a real hype in the longevity scene.
 Suddenly, a tried-and-tested diabetes drug was also considered a hot recommendation for healthy people.
 And so metformin became the most promising candidate for longevity therapies in humans.
 The longevity community had found its holy grail: A fountain of youth in pill form!
 And cheap to boot!

-A new review by Keys et al. (2025) in Ageing Research Reviews, however, fundamentally shatters these hopes and documents an “emerging uncertainty about the longevity potential of metformin”.
+A new review by Keys et al. (2025) in the Ageing Research Reviews and the so-called MET-PREVENT study by Witham MD, McDonald C, Wilson N, et al. fundamentally shake these hopes.
+They document an “emerging uncertainty about the longevity potential of metformin”.
 Well done!

 2014 – The hype surrounding Metformin or how it all began